chiao45/ams562-notes/intro/why_cpp.rst

 languages such as `Java`, `Python`_, `MATLAB`_, `C`, `Fortran`, etc. Personally, I believe writing an algorithm in `C++` helps you fully understand the idea and, potentially, can also improve the algorithm design.
-Let's say, you probably has already leaned how to do matrix multiplications in your college linear algebra classes.
-Then, when your instructors asked you to implement this as homework assignment in `MATLAB`_, this is probably what you do
+Let's say, you probably has already learned how to do matrix multiplications in your college linear algebra classes.
+Then, when your instructors asked you to implement this as homework assignment in `MATLAB`_, this is probably what you do was

 .. code-block:: matlab